Computational-social-science/Skew-pair_Fusion/README.md

 (3) Image-Text fusion experiments: the Hateful Memes (https://github.com/facebookresearch/mmf).
 (4) Text-Text fusion experiments: the parallel corpus C4EL (https://github.com/Computational-social-science/C4EL).

+## Citing this work
+The relevant paper is currently under review, during which time this repository is private.
+Once it goes public, a bibtex reference will be provided here.

 # License
 This work is licensed under a CC BY 4.0 License.